theredfish/indiedevcasts/posts/the_right_indie_gamedev_workflow.md

 ---
-title: "Thoughts after 2 years of game developement"
+title: "The right workflow for an indie game developer"
-description: "It's been 2 years of part-time game development and I decided to share my thoughts as a solo game developer."
+description: "It's been 2 years of part-time game development and in this post I share how defining my own workflow helped me to keep it up."
-image: "2-years-of-gamedev-thoughts.png"
+image: "the_right_indie_gamedev_workflow_cover.jpg"
 date: "2024-09-05"
 ---

 Hey!
-I'm Julian, a solo game developer.
+I'm Julian, an indie game developer.
 Two years ago I decided to go back to game development on my free time and build a community around it.
 I created this website, made videos and streamed on Twitch while learning how to make 3D voxel art games.
 Since one year I'm making Saya, a game featuring voxel graphics where you play a samurai summoned to rid the worlds of darkness.

-1. Quick intro about the current project, what I'm doing
-2. Finding your own style and workflow
-    2.b Take the time to fail
-    2.a How I found my own style with voxel art
-    2.c Create early builds (why => a step towards quality builds, pipeline to automate, try on different systems, demos, alpha, ... does it work?)
-3. Think big then cut the fat
-    3.a You shouldn't restrain yourself (ideas, let the flow, go to try, go gamedev => you should be passionate about ) 3.b The compound effect (you will have a shit ton of dead projects, but also a shit ton of experience, systems, ...)
-    3.c The summer body of your next project
-4. Making games is not always fun
-    4.a You can't go fulltime
-    4.b You have to keep going
-    4.c A sleep debt "this big"
-5. Pursue your dreams, go make games

 ## Find your own style and workflow